khanmjk/altsoftwareplanning/README.md

 ### Roadmap & Backlog Management

 * Click **"Roadmap & Backlog"** from the system overview page.
-* This view is designed for Product Managers and strategic planners to manage the pipeline of initiatives.
+* This view is the single source of truth for creating and managing the pipeline of all initiatives.

 #### Roadmap Table

-* An interactive table (powered by Tabulator via `EnhancedTableWidget`) displaying initiatives.
+* An interactive table (powered by Tabulator via `EnhancedTableWidget`) displaying all initiatives.
 * **Columns include:** Title, Description, Status, Owner, ROI Summary (Category: Value), Target Quarter/Yr, Target Due Date, and Themes.
 Additional ROI details and PM Capacity Notes are available as hidden columns.
 * Supports sorting and filtering on all columns.
 * Detailed SDE year assignments per team are managed in the "Yearly Planning" view to separate concerns.